pierrestarkov/guidelines/source/code-java.md

 ### Exceptions

-- Throw at a higher level when errors come from user interaction or if the user needs to be notified of this eror
+- Throw at a higher level when errors come from user interaction or if the user needs to be notified
 - Manage internal errors locally

 ### Comments